-If you would like to join us there in 2018 get in contact.
+If you would like to join us there in 2018 please contact us here

 They scaled ice walls, climbed to the rim of an active volcano and dived into the natural pools of Iceland’s remarkable scenery and geology.

-Atlas welcomed over 100 representatives of rugby clubs, the rugby business network and personal fund holders to a reception in the House of Lords.
+Atlas welcomed over 200 representatives of rugby clubs, the rugby business network and personal fund holders to two receptions in the House of Lords.
 Chairman Jason Leonard was joined by fellow Trustees Lord Addington (hosting), Jeff Probyn and Paul Rendall, and by our Rugby Champion Brian Moore.
 Jason presented examples of our work with clubs and individuals and how Atlas can help community clubs and the wider rugby family.